 However, if you are experiencing extreme pain and swelling around the ankle area, you should call your doctor and/or seek medical treatment.
 Your doctor will be best suited to diagnose your injury and decide whether or not you should seek additional treatment.

 For many sprained ankles, you can usually self-diagnose and follow several at-home treatment measures (outlined below).
-However, for more serious injuries, your healthcare provider may wish to perform some imaging tests such as X-Rays, magnetic resonance imaging (MRI), CT scans, and/or ultrasounds.
+However, your healthcare provider may wish to perform some imaging tests such as X-Rays, magnetic resonance imaging (MRI), CT scans, and/or ultrasounds for more serious injuries.

-Most often, these imaging tests are used to assess whether or not there is a broken bone and to better understand the extent of ligament damage.
+These imaging tests are often used to assess whether or not there is a broken bone and to better understand the extent of ligament damage.
 It is important to note that these imaging tests are usually performed if your injury is severe.
 If you have a minor sprain, your doctor is unlikely to recommend these aforementioned imaging tests.

 Treatment for sprained ankles depends on the severity of your injury.